llvmpy/llvmpy/docs/source/doc/kaleidoscope/PythonLangImpl5.rst

    of multiple blocks (e.g. if it contains an if/then/else or a for/in expression).

-   {% highlight python %} # Make the new basic block for the loop header, inserting after current # block. function = g_llvm_builder.basic_block.function pre_header_block =
+    # Make the new basic block for the loop header,
+   inserting after current # block. function = g_llvm_builder.basic_block.function pre_header_block =
    g_llvm_builder.basic_block loop_block =